 Your content and conversational marketing strategies need to cover how you can engage and educate people, help them research your solution/product, evaluate if you’re the right fit for them, and justify their investment.

-To create the most emotionally accommodating brand experience, it’s imperative that every single page of your website offers someone a simple way to connect with you, just as people expect when visiting a physical store.
-One difference is that online, the rep they speak with doesn’t have to be a human.
+To create the most emotionally accommodating brand experience, it’s imperative that every single page of your website offers someone a simple way to connect with you.
+This is similar to what people expect when visiting a physical store.
+However, one difference is that online, the rep they speak with doesn’t have to be a human.

-“The more you understand about someone – the who, the what, they why – the easier it is to meaningfully personalize the experience of their next interactions”
+“The more you understand about someone – the who, the what, the why – the easier it is to meaningfully personalize the experience of their next interactions”

 If a person you’ve been nurturing visits a case study or a particular product page, you can have their sales rep reach out through the chat functionality on-page to answer any questions, picking up the conversation at a time when they are already interacting with your brand.

 Conversational marketing is a pretty easy way to get started with personalizing the experience you give people on your website.
-You can use contextual information – like where the reader arrived on the page from (search, social), their IP location, the subject matter of the page, and so on to tailor the questions and messages used to prompt conversation.
+You can use contextual information.
+This can include where the reader arrived on the page from (search, social), their IP location, the subject matter of the page, and so on to tailor the questions and messages used to prompt conversation.
 You can use the conversations themselves to further unpack why the person is looking at that page.
 It follows that the more you understand about someone – the who, the what, they why – the easier it is to meaningfully personalize the experience of their next interactions with your brand and make a deeper connection.